J-Britten/MIRAGE/README.md

 ## Adding new models
-We use Unity Sentis to execute `ONNX` models in Unity.
-While we provide abstract `runner` classes to simplify adding new models, we recommend taking a look at the [documentation first](https://docs.unity3d.com/Packages/com.unity.sentis@2.1).
+We use Unity Inference Engine (formerly Unity Sentis) to execute `ONNX` models in Unity.
+While we provide abstract `runner` classes to simplify adding new models, we recommend taking a look at the [documentation first](https://docs.unity3d.com/Packages/com.unity.ai.inference@2.2/manual/index.html).

 Refer to the `ModelRunner.cs`script to get a basic understanding of how our pipeline executes models.

 ### Exporting to ONNX
 1. Find a model you would want to use and export it to `ONNX`.
     -   This process highly depends on the model and its implementation.
-    -   Not all `ONNX` models are [compatible](https://docs.unity3d.com/Packages/com.unity.sentis@2.1/manual/supported-operators.html)
+    -   Not all `ONNX` models are [compatible](https://docs.unity3d.com/Packages/com.unity.ai.inference@2.2/manual/supported-operators.html)
     - Note: We won't assist in exporting models to ONNX.
 Please refer to the developers of the models.
 2. Add the model to Unity.
 If no errors are thrown, the model is most likely compatible.
 3. Write down the input and output tensors